‘Adventures With Iggy and Mr. Kirk’: A Series to Teach Good Values

 Still, this is a brave effort.
 Such shows needn’t have all the answers.
 Sometimes they just need to ask the right questions, provoke the right thoughts, or be conversation starters for guided discussion at homes, in schools, or churches.

-Many shows normalize a world where children can’t do without smartphones or video games and are bombarded by audio-visual cues, so that they can’t distinguish real from unreal.
+Many shows normalize a world where children can’t do without smartphones or video games and are bombarded by audiovisual cues so that they can’t distinguish real from unreal.
 This show breaks that mold.

-“Adventures With Iggy and Mr. Kirk” normalizes books and a reading habit, especially those suggested by caring adults, not merely authority figures peddling dangerous socio-cultural propaganda.
+“Adventures With Iggy and Mr. Kirk” normalizes books and a reading habit, especially those suggested by caring adults, not merely authority figures peddling dangerous sociocultural propaganda.

 There’s also a visual hierarchy.
 To Mr. Kirk, everyone makes mistakes, except God.
 God is truth.
 He is most real and most universal.
-After God, it’s mature, caring human characters that are most real; they’re conscientious interpreters of God’s truth.
+After God, it’s mature, caring human characters who are most real; they’re conscientious interpreters of God’s truth.

-Puppets may cast lively shadows, but only look real.
+Puppets may cast lively shadows, but they only look real.
 Tech screens, like MAPLE, may conjure lifelike images, but they’re unreal, too.
 They are dependent on humans to process understanding from facts or knowledge, and meaning from experience.
 Children needn’t be conscious of this, but parents and teachers must.
-Subconsciously, this structure helps children embrace a more truthful hierarchy of action and consequence: God first, humans next, everything else lower down.
+Subconsciously, this structure helps children embrace a more truthful hierarchy of action and consequence: God first, humans next, and everything else lower down.

 Eyes are windows to the soul.
 What children watch influences what they think, feel, remember, fear, laugh at, respect, imagine, and dream about.
 This is the same for adults.
-But in their innocence, children imitate what they see as part of learning through trial-and-error.
+But in their innocence, children imitate what they see as part of learning through trial and error.
 What they watch influences what they’ll try out.
 Parents who want their children watching clean, edifying entertainment ought to welcome, support, and even help improve shows like this one.

 Poster for "Adventures With Iggy and Mr. Kirk."
 (Brave Books)